-An au pair with only a small amount of childcare experience working full-time for your family (minimum of 35 hours per week) can earn around R8500 per month.
-Whereas, a highly experienced au pair, such as someone who has many years’ experience working with different families and with babies can earn around R15000 per month when working a minimum of 35 hours per week.
+An au pair with 1-3 years of childcare experience working full-time for your family (minimum of 35 hours per week) can earn around R9 000-R13 000 per month.
+Whereas, a highly experienced, qualified au pair, such as someone who has many years’ experience can earn around R15 000-R20 000 per month when working a minimum of 35 hours per week.

 Part-time au pair salary:

-A high-calibre au pair, such as a qualified Early Childhood Development teacher, looking for part-time work will usually expect a minimum of R7,000 per month.
-If you are looking for an au pair of this standard, you’ll need to ensure you have enough hours to employ them for in order to justify a salary of this level.
+A qualified au pair, such as a qualified Early Childhood Development teacher, looking for part-time work will usually expect a minimum of R8 000 per month.

-On the other hand, a part-time au pair with less experience, working roughly 6-12 hours per week, can earn around R4000 per month and a more experienced part-time au pair could earn about R5500 per month.
+On the other hand, a part-time au pair with less experience, working roughly 10-12 hours per week, can earn around R5000 per month and a more experienced part-time au pair could earn about R6000 per month for these working hours.